semrush/intergalactic/website/docs2/components/switch/switch.md

 For larger sizes of the component (`l` and `xl`), you have the option to include an icon within the `Switch.Value`.
 It is recommended to use different icons for the off and on states.

-@table-caption Icon inside the Switch.Value
+Table: Icon inside the Switch.Value

 | Switch size | Normal state                       | Checked state                     |
 | ----------- | ---------------------------------- | --------------------------------- |